Ron Hines DVM PhD

 Can One Dog Catch This Problem From Another?
 Can It Spread To Me?

-There is no evidence that this is a transmissible disease.
-But in any case, it is always wise to wash your hands after touching these areas on your dog.
-There is also always the possibility of producing “super resistant” bacteria that can spread to other human, canine or feline family members when this problem is treated over-zealously or repeatedly with antibiotics.
+But it is always wise to wash your hands after touching these areas on your dog.
+There is also always the possibility of producing resistant bacteria that can spread to other human, canine or feline family members when this problem is treated repeatedly with antibiotics.
+Whatever bacteria your dog harbors will eventually find their way to you as well. (read here, here & here) That is not the case when gentle antiseptics are used topically.
+Antiseptics are not antibiotics.
+As far as veterinarians and physicians know, no bacteria have as yet become resistant to antiseptics. (read here)

 You are on the Vetspace animal health website